FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/resubmitting-failed-transactions.md

 If the `sendTransaction` method resolves without an error, we know that the transaction was successfully submitted and accepted by the network.
 However, this does not guarantee that the transaction has been processed; it only indicates that the transaction has been accepted and placed in a queue for processing.

-To ensure that the transaction has been processed, you need to call `waitForResult`.
-This method will resolve (or reject with an error) only when the transaction has been fully processed.
+To determine whether the transaction has been processed, you must call `waitForResult`, which will either resolve (with the processed transaction) or reject with an error.

 <<< @/../../docs-snippets/src/guide/cookbook/resubmitting-failed-transactions.test.ts#resubmitting-failed-transactions-2{ts:line-numbers}